eugenp/tutorials/persistence-modules/spring-data-jpa-simple/README.md

 ### Spring Data JPA Articles that are also part of the e-book

-This module contains articles about Spring Data JPA that are also part of an Ebook.
+This module contains code about Spring Data JPA that are also part of an Ebook.

 ### NOTE: